SalmonellaIIB/Repeat_profiles/example/README.txt

 repeats.py----->This Script is used by the mito_repeats.py.py script, both need to be in the same directory, otherwise you won't  be able to run the scripts correctly.

-ramdom_seq.py----->This script can randomized a sequence of nucleotides ten times.

 result_by_size.py----->create tables where you can find the number of repeat and direct repeat sequences of different sizes for every mitogenome.